Dogo Argentino: Breed Information, Pictures, and More!

 The Dogo Argentino is banned in several countries, including Ukraine, Turkey, Australia, Iceland, Singapore, and Denmark.
 They are sometimes considered "dangerous" due to their history as fighting and hunting dogs.
 But with the right training, Dogo Argentinos are loyal, sweet, and gentle.
 They will only go into attack or guard mode on command.

-If you're looking for an intelligent, strong, and affectionate dog, the Dogo Argentino is right for you.
+If you're one of the dog lovers looking for an intelligent, strong, and affectionate dog, the Dogo Argentino is right for you.
 Just make sure you have training experience and enough space for them to stay active.

 Leave a comment